dspinellis/alexandria3k/README.md

 open access journals,
 and research organizations.

+Details about the rationale, design, implementation, and use of this software can be found in the following paper.

+Diomidis Spinellis.
+Open Reproducible Systematic Publication Research. arXiv:2301.13312, January 2023. https://doi.org/10.48550/arXiv.2301.13312

 ## Installation
 The easiest way to install _alexandria3k_ and its dependencies is through [PyPI](https://pypi.org/):